HYPERHIDROSIS

 Antidepressants: Some antidepressant medications can reduce hyperhidrosis directly, and some can reduce anxiety that is causing the condition.

-Botulinum Toxin: Injections of botulinum toxin-a, or Botox®, are approved by the FDA for use in axillary hyperhidrosis.
+Botulinum Toxin: Injections of botulinum toxin-a, or Botox®, are used to treat axillary hyperhidrosis.
 First, an area like the hands, feet, or underarm is numbed, so there is less discomfort from the injections.
 Many tiny injections are then placed by a provider where excessive sweating occurs.
 The Botox® temporarily blocks the nerves that cause excessive sweating.
 The sweat glands no longer receive the signal to produce sweat and the sweating may be reduced for months.
 Because Botox® wears off after 3-4 months, patients need to return to the clinic periodically for repeated treatments.

 Get a Blemish-Free, Glowing Complexion!